CodeYourFuture/curriculum/org-cyf/content/guides/employability/_index.md

 +++
 title="Employability"
-description="Your guides for getting job ready after you've completed the course" emoji="💼"
+description="Your guides for getting job ready" emoji="💼"
 +++